 Accredited.
 Accreditation, which is not the same as certification, has been used extensively around the world for determining the quality and legitimacy of post-secondary educational organizations.
 Independent bodies have been formed in various countries to review colleges and universities and assign or deny accredited status.
 In North America, college and university accrediting is carried out by "regional," (as compared to national) independent groups.
 Professional associations in North America also review specific offerings at colleges and universities and determine whether such a specialized program qualifies for their "accreditation."
 Traditional examples in North America include law schools, medical schools, and advanced degree programs in psychology, counselling, and social work.
 In Europe, it is more likely that the terms "accreditation" and "certification" are used interchangeably.
 In North America the term "accredited" is more properly applied only to organizations and not individuals.

-In coaching there are three associations currently involved in accrediting coaching schools: the International Coach Federation (ICF), the European Coaching Institute (ECI), and the Open Learning Institute (OLI) - the latter two both located in the United Kingdom.
+In coaching there are three associations currently involved in accrediting coaching schools: the International Coach Federation (ICF), the International Institute of Coaching and Mentoring (IICM), and the Open Learning Institute (OLI) - the latter two both located in the United Kingdom.
 Unlike the traditional university accrediting sources in the United States, these bodies do not possess the "arms-length," independent relationship between themselves and the schools they are accrediting.
 They do, however, in the case of the ICF, for example, provide explicit criteria and standards upon which their accrediting decisions are made and they make public the fees they charge to provide such accreditation.
 While the ICF accredits coaching schools, the ICF is itself not "accredited" to do so.

 For some of the coaching schools listed as not accredited, that determination may not provide an accurate description of their work.
 Many of the schools listed as not having accredited status have geared their curriculum to match the requirements for certification with the International Coach Federation.
 Schools typically call this "alignment" and it means that the courses, contact hours, and experiences required to obtain their credential will enable individuals to apply for (and likely be approved for) one of the three certifications (ACC, PCC, MCC) provided by the ICF.
 The ICF has provided a "portfolio" method whereby applicants from schools the ICF does not currently accredit can independently apply for certification.